plankanban/planka-docs/docs/installation/kubernetes/helm-chart.md

          - planka.example.dev
    ```

-2. **Install Planka Using the `values.yaml`**
+2. **Install PLANKA Using the `values.yaml`**

    ```bash
    helm install planka planka/planka -f values.yaml
    ```

-## Access Planka
+## Access PLANKA

 Once the services are running, browse to **planka.example.dev** and log in as **admin_email** with the password **admin_password**.

 ## Considerations for Production Hosting

-If you plan to host Planka in a production environment, here are some things to consider:
+If you plan to host PLANKA in a production environment, here are some things to consider:

 - Create a `values.yaml` with your custom configurations.
 This makes applying future upgrades easier.
 - Generate your `secretkey` once and store it securely (e.g., in a vault or in the `values.yaml`) to ensure consistency during upgrades.